cloud-bulldozer/scale-ci-pipeline/README.md

 $ # Running the scale-ci-watcher when we don't have the SSL certs needed to verify https when hitting Jenkins api ( check if needed )
 $ export PYTHONHTTPSVERIFY=0; ./scale-ci-watcher.sh
 ```
+This setup can be used to test a new/existing workload before creating a PR.
+The xml/yaml can be obtained from the jenkins and can be submitted as a JJB template to add/modify a new workload to the scale-ci-pipleine.

 ### Scale-CI Jenkins agents/slaves
 We use bunch of dedicated slaves part of OpenShift-QE Jenkins to run Scale-CI jobs.
 The slaves are always online instead of the on demand slaves which take time to get ready before scheduling the jobs.
 There are multiple slaves and executors, so we should be able to run jobs in parallel.